iamkhusainov7/Example-TRON-API/README.md

 ### Running and usage
 * step 1: Make sure that "extension=gmp" is enabled in php.ini.
 If not, turn it on.
 Otherwise TronApi library will not be installed
 * step 2: in the command line run "composer install".
+* step 3: in the command line run "php artisan migrate".
-* step 3: You can use postman for this step to make an API request.
+* step 4: You can use postman for this step to make an API request.
 URL: "/api/create-create-tron-account", method: "POST".
-* step 4.
+* step 5.
 In order to get information regarding the balance of the account, make another request.
 URL: "/api/get-balance?account_address='paste address of the wallet here'", method: "GET".